digitalvectorz/ccarps/Character_Creation.md

 * 6-10: 2d (Max points: 60)
 * < 6: 1d (Max points: 30)

 The second step is rolling your character's Primary Attributes.
-Primary Attribute rolls are based on the Starting Type, which is influenced by the character's age.
-Every starting type has its own rule for how to roll your attributes.

 For rolling up characters, it is suggested that you write down each roll on a scratch piece of paper before committing it to the character sheet.
 Some Starting Types allow the modification of rolls before they are recorded on the character's sheet.
 Unless the Starting Type (or Game Master) says otherwise, the rolls will be committed to the sheet in the order they are rolled.
 First roll is Strength, second is Dexterity, and so on.